sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_8.md

 - Image name: `MyWebsiteAMI`
 - Description: AMI created from configured Apache website instance
-- Leave "No reboot" unchecked (so the filesystem is consistent)
+- To reboot the system, leave "No reboot" unchecked (so the filesystem is consistent)

+>[!NOTE] The "Why"
+>When you create an AMI, AWS effectively pulls the power cord to ensure the file system is frozen and data is consistent.
+>If you check "No Reboot," the server stays online, but you risk data corruption if files are being written exactly when the snapshot happens.
+>**Always reboot unless you can't afford 2 minutes of downtime.**
+>

 **Step 4:** Storage volumes